bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 }
 ```

+Note that in Vite 6, you may also want to use the [`hotUpdate`](https://vite.dev/guide/api-environment-plugins.html#the-hotupdate-hook) hook instead.
+Here's [an example](https://v6.vite.dev/guide/migration.html#:~:text=Click%20to%20expand%20example) with the hook.

 ### Is there any specification for the HMR API?

 The only specification I'm aware of is https://github.com/FredKSchott/esm-hmr, which had been archived.
 Vite had implemented the specification when it started, but had since diverged slightly, e.g. `import.meta.hot.decline()` is not implemented.

-If you're interested in implementing your own HMR API, you may have to pick a flavour between Vite or Webpack etc. But at its core, the terminology for accepting and invalidating changes will stay the same.
+If you're interested in implementing your own HMR API, you may have to pick a flavour between Vite or Webpack etc. But at its core, the terminology for accepting and invalidating changes should stay the same.

 ### Are there any other resources to learn HMR?